seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 Plus, I doubt I’d ever use GA to its fullest.
 And I definitely didn’t want to write my own analytics script.
 So I needed a replacement—enter [GoatCounter](https://www.goatcounter.com/).

-Now, instead of loading 111kB of GA script to collect data I’ll never look at, I have ~3.5kB of GoatCounter script collecting just as much *useful* data (which, let’s be real, I still won’t look at).
+Now, instead of loading 111kB of GA script to collect data I’ll never look at, I have ~3.5kB of GoatCounter script collecting just as much useful data (which, let’s be real, I still won’t look at).
 Win-win.

-Another quick win was self hosting the google font and making some font adjustments to reduce things like [First Contentful Paint (FCP)](https://web.dev/articles/fcp)and [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp).
+Another quick win was self hosting the Google fonts I use, plus making some font adjustments to reduce things like [First Contentful Paint (FCP)](https://web.dev/articles/fcp)and [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp).
 I leveraged a few tools for this:

 * [google-webfonts-helper](https://gwfh.mranftl.com/fonts/) to download the files locally which have the charsets and styles I need and nothing else.
-* [Fallback Font Generator](https://screenspan.net/fallback) to tweak the fallback font.
+* [Fallback Font Generator](https://screenspan.net/fallback) to tweak the fallback font so its not as jarring when the Google font kicks in.

-I may have shaved off only 1kb with a result of 7.99kB, but there is less requests now and the performance is better in relation to FCP and LCP.
+I may have shaved off only 1kb with a result of 7.99kB be self hosting, but there are less requests now and the performance is better in relation to FCP and LCP.
 I think there is still more I can do here.

 The most impactful update was dealing with images.
 I’ll be honest—I dropped that image on the homepage quickly, just because the design needed something other than text.
 Looking back, I could have optimised it ages ago instead of leaving a 675 × 675px image sitting at almost 600kB.